 “Any claim of loss or damage, whether or not based on negligence, and which arises out of the status of the title to the estate or interest covered hereby or any action asserting such claim, shall be restricted to the provisions and conditions and stipulations of this policy.”

-The policy indicated that Safeco would insure against loss or damage from faulty titles.
-The court agreed that the exculpatory language does preclude a negligence claim, and as a result, the issue of vicarious liability was not addressed.
+The policy showed that Safeco would insure against loss or damage from faulty titles.
+The court agreed that the exculpatory language precludes a negligence claim, and as a result, vicarious liability was not addressed.

-The Maryland high court will be hearing this issue in the context of whether you can sign away a minor’s tort rights in the near future in Rosen V. BJ’s in the near future.
+The Maryland high court will hear this issue in whether you can sign away a minor’s tort rights in the near future in Rosen V. BJ’s.